Table of Contents

 Places to visit in Sigiriya-the Mirror wall

-The Sigiriya mirror is among the popular places to places to visit in Sigiriya and it is located within the borders of the archaeological site.
+The Sigiriya mirror is among the popular places to visit in Sigiriya and it is located just behind the fresco pocket.
 A mirror wall is one of the most important fractions of the historical site of Sigiriya.
 The inner surface of the Sigiriya mirror wall is so smoothed; it shines even to this day (after 1500 years) and earned for it the popular name Kadapat pavura (mirror wall).

 Apart from the boldly incised names of modern visitors that mar its polished surface, a close inspection of the mirror wall reveals a multitude of fine discovered to be scribbling left by visitors to the Lion Rock in centuries gone by.
 Whereas modern egoists have scraped their ignoble names in characters large and deeply incised, careless of the damage to a fine piece of ancient building construction, the visitors of a millennium ago had taken care, in writing their piece in neat small lightly incised letters, to all only the least possible damage to the shining plaster.